Meet Sangje and Motso

 Without help, the future has many clouds for these young women.
 We can create options and bring hope to some.

 It’s too late for school scholarships.
 Although gaining a basic education would be a great outcome, such solutions are expensive and would take years to implement.
-At Captivating, we believe that the best solution is getting these young women safely into their first job – the best job possible.
-The My First Job Program is about joining the dots – matching the needs these girls have of a genuine, independent life with a good first employer.
+At Captivating, we believe that the best solution is getting these women safely into their first job – the best job possible.
+The My First Job Program is about joining the dots – matching the needs these women have of a genuine, independent life with a good first employer.

 For this to happen successfully, we need to do several things well:

-- We need to mentor these young women with basic life skills.
+- We need to mentor these women with basic life skills.
 Many will be timid, lack basic skills such as confidence, self-belief, discipline, persistence, and money management;

-- We need to establish a network of trusted employers willing to give these young women a chance;
+- We need to establish a network of trusted employers willing to give these women a chance;

 In essence, we need to become their caring parent as they take this first step.